 Don’t fancy going into battle?
 It will cost you!

 A so-called Cowards’ Tax (otherwise known as a Scutage Tax) was levied by King Henry I of England, which allowed knights to opt-out of fighting wars by paying a fee.
 King John levied so much money through this tax, that the Magna Carta of 1215 was instigated to limit the monarch’s power.

 A similar tax was also levied in France and Germany.

 Beards have often been costly.
-King Henry VIII introduced a levy on facial hair in 1535, although presumably he didn't pay the tax for his own beard.
+King Henry VIII introduced a levy on facial hair in 1535, although presumably, he didn’t pay the tax for his beard.
 His daughter Elizabeth I also levied a duty on facial hair.

 Cows are known to be major contributors of carbon dioxide to the atmosphere due to their habit of passing wind.
 It is such a concern that Denmark farmers face a cow flatulence levy of DK600 (£72.50) per cow.